SonarSonic/DrawingBotV3/docs/source/pfms.rst

         ``Values: Number (Range: 0 -> 1.0)``

-        Controls the appearance of "knots" in the curve, it will make more a visual difference at extreme changes in direction which _`Sketch Sweeping Curves` tries to avoid so the difference will be subtle.
+        Controls the appearance of "knots" in the curve, it will make a greater visual difference at extreme changes in direction which _`Sketch Sweeping Curves` tries to avoid so the difference will be subtle.

         - 0 = Uniform Catmull-Rom
         - 0.5 = Centripetal Catmull-Rom (Default)